ericburger/crossbardocs/pages/docs/Router-Realms.md

             }
          ],
          "transports": [
-            // WAMP transports run by this router
+            // transports run by this router
          ],
          "components": [
-            // WAMP app components running side-by-side with this router ],
+            // app components running side-by-side with this router ],
          "manhole": {
             // log live into running router via SSH (for debugging)